-- Nationwide employer spending on tuition was allocated to Minnesota based on the state's share of nationwide employment and was further allocated to the aviation and aerospace industry using the statewide share of employment in the two NAICS industries described above from the QWI data. - The estimate was allocated to the individual income tax and corporate franchise tax based on data from the Census Bureau's County Business Patterns (CBP) dataset, which provides information on the legal form of organization for firms in the two NAICS industries described above. - The estimate was grown for future years using the average employment growth of the aviation and aerospace industry. - Tax year impacts are allocated 30% to the current fiscal year, and 70% to the following fiscal year.
+- Nationwide employer spending on tuition was allocated to Minnesota by multiplying average national tuition spending with Minnesota's employment level and the statewide share of employment in the two NAICS industries described above from the QWI data. - The estimate was allocated to the individual income tax and corporate franchise tax based on data from the Census Bureau's County Business Patterns (CBP) dataset, which provides information on the legal form of organization for firms in the two NAICS industries described above. - The estimate was grown for future years using the average employment growth of the aviation and aerospace industry. - Tax year impacts are allocated 30% to the current fiscal year, and 70% to the following fiscal year.